 Identify the role of the international standard IPSAS1 in enhancing the performance of government entities.

 Highlight the importance of implementing IPSAS1 standard and its contribution to providing more reliable and transparent financial information for decision-making and oversight by stakeholders related to the management of non-profit government entities.

+Research objectives should come before research questions

 1-3 Research Importance: